Updated: Jul 26

 Jumper wires are the main components that are used to establish the connections between different devices of the circuit.

-The logic between the input and the output of a NOT Gate is inverting.
+The logic between a NOT Gate's input and output is inverting.
 So to build a NOT Gate using a transistor, we have to build a #transistor circuit that produces an output that is the inverse of the input value.
 The transistor is used as a switch to build a NOT Gate and for this tutorial, the transistor used is BC547 NPN Transistor.

 To know the working of a transistor